STAND. COM. REP. NO. 615

 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred S.B.
-No. 1102 entitled:
+Your Committee on Health, Human Services, & Homelessness, to which was referred H.B.
+No. 1283 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1102 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1283, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1283, H.D.
+1, and be referred to your Committee on Finance.